Night at the Museum: Sequels

 Night at the Museum was followed by a sequel titled Night at the Museum: Battle of the Smithsonian, which was released on May 22, 2009, in North America.
 A third film, Night at the Museum: Secret of the Tomb, was released on December 19, 2014, in North America.

 In 2016, The Hollywood Reporter stated that the Alibaba Pictures Group intended to remake the film.
-On August 6, 2019, following the purchase of 21st Century Fox and its assets by The Walt Disney Company, Disney CEO Bob Iger announced that a fully animated sequel to Night at the Museum was in development.
+On August 6, 2019, following the purchase of 21st Century Fox and its assets by The Walt Disney Company, Disney CEO Bob Iger announced that a fully animated spin-off to Night at the Museum was in development.
 The project was released as Night at the Museum: Kahmunrah Rises Again on Disney+ starting on December 9, 2022, as a co-production between Walt Disney Studios Motion Pictures and 20th Century Studios.

+Reboot

+A reboot of Night at the Museum is currently in development with 20th Century Fox (now renamed to 20th Century Studios).
+It is understood that this reboot will feature new characters and a new story, and will not be a continuation of the earlier films.